<shape-outside: polygon> on a Page with a Background Image

 <body>

-<!-- add active class to anchor to bring the tab in front as required -->
+<!-- 3 TABS: add active class to anchor to bring the tab in front as required -->

 <nav class="svgtabs threetab">